austinreynolds/analytics_demo/README.md

 This project uses a simple Linux GPU setup to model stock market data.
 It may require modification to run in different environments.
 The data are from the [Sharadar Core US Equities Bundle](https://data.nasdaq.com/databases/SFA).
 Environmental variables `NASDAQ_DATA_API_KEY` and `DATA_HOME` are expected.
 [Anaconda](https://www.anaconda.com/download) is used for the Python distribution.

 # Project structure
 The `download.py` script fetches the tables via the Nasdaq API and stores them in `$DATA_HOME/analytics_demo`, both within a [duckdb](https://www.duckdb.org) file and individually as parquet files.
 The [dbt](https://www.getdbt.com) project, located in the [dbt_sharadar_demo folder](./dbt_sharadar_demo), must then be run for preprocessing.
-See the lineage graph below to get a sense of its structure.
-The Jupyter notebook `1_feature_prep.ipynb` must be run before notebooks 2 and 3.
+See the lineage graph below to get a sense of its structure:

 <img src="./images/dbt_lineage.png" alt="dbt lineage graph" width="1000"/>

+The notebooks
+1. `1_feature_prep.ipynb` prepares the target and feature data for notebooks 2 and 3.
+2. `2_prediction.ipynb` gives a classic case of using ML for prediction.
+3. **`3_understanding.ipynb` demonstrates the main purpose of this repo.
+It makes a simple, powerful case for using ML to build understanding.**
+4. `7_business_credit_risk_proxy.ipynb` is just a fun, industry-specific prediction problem.

 # Setup
 1. Create anaconda environment then activate.